gomeo03/03ress3/Britney Spears.md

 That court-imposed order, overseen by her father, was lifted two years ago, when a judge ruled Spears could make her own decisions again.

-But her new memoir, The Woman In Me, reveals that was no happy ending.

 "Migraines are just one part of the physical and emotional damage I have now that I'm out of the conservatorship," she writes.
 "I don't think my family understands the real damage that they did."